pyth-network/pyth-client-js/README.md

 # @pythnetwork/client

-## A library for reading on-chain Pyth oracle data
+## A library for reading Pyth accounts on Pythnet

 [Pyth](https://pyth.network/) is building a way to deliver a decentralized, cross-chain market of verifiable data from high-quality nodes to any smart contract, anywhere.